tldr-pages/tldr/pages/common/rm.md

 `rm {{/path/to/file}} {{/otherpath/to/file2}}`

-- Remove recursively a directory and all it's subdirectories:
+- Remove recursively a directory and all its subdirectories:

 `rm -r {{/path/to/folder}}`